So You Think You Can Dance Season 14, Episode 7: Recap, schedule, finalists (July 31, 2017)

-In So You Think You Can Dance, Season 14, Episode 7, it was the final day at The Academy.
-The all-stars had chosen their teams, but there were still elimination rounds to go before they picked who would be going to the live shows.
-To determine who would move on, the final 30 had to endure the challenging session with jazz extraordinaire Sonya Tayeh.
+In So You Think You Can Dance, Season 14, Episode 7, the days at The Academy are ending.
+The all-stars had solidified their teams, but there were still a couple of rounds to go before they picked who would be going to the live shows.
+To determine who would move on, the final 30 had to endure the grueling session with jazz extraordinaire Sonya Tayeh.
 “This isn’t just learning movement, this is life,” she said.
 The contestants showed off the dance to the vets.
-Then the all-stars had to do one more cut after choreographing a routine that they would have to perform with each of their remaining finalists.
+Then the all-stars had to do one last cut after choreographing a routine that they would have to perform with each of their remaining finalists.
 By the end of the hour, many of them were stomped as they struggled to make one of the toughest decisions yet.

 So You Think You Can Dance, Season 14: How to watch, TV info